notslang/twitter-screen-scrape/README.md

   # parse JSON or anything.
   tweet = streamOfTweets.read()

-  # null means it's the end of the stream
-  if tweet is null then return

   # the time field is represented in UNIX time
   time = new Date(tweet.time * 1000)